Sunday, January 24, 2010

 Friday, January 1, 2010

-Death Memorabilia, Part 1: Memorial Cabinet Cards
+Death Memorabilia, Part 1: Cabinet Memorial Cards

 As a longtime collector of American funeralia, I’ve accumulated a large quantity of death-related memorabilia.
 This series of posts will examine the different categories, characteristics, and purposes of paper funeral collectibles.

-Memorial cards, properly called memorial cabinet cards, are the size of cabinet photographs, measuring 6 ½ by 4 ¼ inches.
+Memorial cards, properly called cabinet memorial cards, are the size of cabinet photographs, measuring 6 ½ by 4 ¼ inches.
 They were printed on thick card stock, as were cabinet photographs.
 A number of companies produced the cards, most notably the Memorial Card Company of Philadelphia.
 I also have cards from a number of other companies, including E. C. Stark Memorial Cards of Philadelphia; H. F. Wendell & Co. of Leipsic, Ohio; National Memorial Co. of Northfield, Vermont; Art Memorial Co. of Baltimore, Maryland; and George Mitchell Fine Memorial Cards of Greenfield, Indiana.

 The earliest example in my collection is dated 1888 (shown above), the latest example is from 1927, and most of the cards are from the 1895-1915 era, which seems to be the heyday of these cards.
 The card manufacturer is frequently not identified, but some makers imprinted their advertising on the back or on the bottom of the card.
 A memorial card for Cora Esther Schucker, who died March 6, 1891, has a piece of advertising glued to the back that provides valuable insight: